Creating a design¶

 Hierarchies¶

 Hierarchies allow for creating designs with subgraphs in them.
-Subgraphs can contain multiple IP-cores and other subgraphs.
-This allows creating nested designs in topwrap.
+The subgraphs can contain multiple IP cores and other subgraphs, allowing for the creation of nested designs in Topwrap.

 Format¶